 - Personal Essay: Applicants will also include one essay with their application.
 Choice of topics is included in the application.

-- Statement of Good Standing: Must be submitted by the registrar or dean of students from the most recent institution attended.
+- Statement of Good Standing: The Statement of Good Standing must be submitted by the registrar or dean of students from the most recent institution attended.